 (4) The Registrar is to nominate one of the members of the panel to be its chairman.

-[Section 146T inserted by No. 42 of 2004 s.
-110; amended by No. 31 of 2011 s.
+[Section 146T inserted: No. 42 of 2004 s.
+110; amended: No. 31 of 2011 s.
 75.]

 146U.
 Procedure and powers of panels

 (1) In making an assessment a specialised retraining assessment panel is to act speedily and informally, and in accordance with good conscience, without regard to technicalities or legal forms and, except as provided in this Act, is not bound by rules of practice nor evidence.